MaGi5ter/LiveTextEditor/README.md

 Multiple Files at the left side

-add socket io to, make it wroking
+add socket io to, make it working ✅

 saving files in cookies